airbytehq/airbyte/docs/release_notes/upgrading_to_destinations_v2.md

 | DuckDB                | 0.1.0                 | 2.0.0+                     |
 | Clickhouse            | 0.2.3                 | 2.0.0+                     |

+### [Open Source Only] Rolling Back to Legacy Normalization

+If you upgrade to Destinations V2 and start encountering issues, as an Open Source user you can optionally roll back.
+If you are running an outdated Airbyte Platform version (prior to `v0.50.24`), this may occur more frequently by accidentally upgrading to Destinations V2.
+However:
+* Rolling back will require resetting each of your upgraded connections.
+* If you are hoping to receive support from the Airbyte team, you will need to re-upgrade to Destinations V2 by **November 1, 2023**.

+To roll back, follow these steps:
+1. In the Airbyte UI, go to the 'Settings page, then to 'Destinations'.
+2. Manually type in the previous destination version you were running, or one of the versions listed in the table above.
+3. Enter this older version to roll back to the previous connector version.
+4. Reset all connections which synced at least once to a previously upgraded destination.
+To be safe, you may reset all connections sending data to a previously upgraded destination.

-Note: If you encounter errors while upgrading from a V1 to a V2 destination, please reach out to support.
-It may be advantagous to only drop probematic V2 tables rather than to do a full reset, depending on tye type of error.
+If you are an Airbyte Cloud customer, and encounter errors while upgrading from a V1 to a V2 destination, please reach out to support.
+We do not always recommend doing a full reset, depending on the type of error.

 ## Destinations V2 Implementation Differences